-3 Processing Activities Undertaken by the School
+4 Processing Activities Undertaken by the School

-- 3.1 Record of Processing Activities This policy sets out the purposes for which the school collects and uses personal data for each of the various categories of data held (student, staff, parent, etc). - 3.2 Student Records The purposes for processing student personal data include the following: 4 - (i) to provide information prior to application/enrolment; - (ii) to determine whether an applicant satisfies the school's admission criteria; - (iii) to comprehend the educational, social, physical and emotional needs of the student; - (iv) to deliver an education appropriate to the needs of the student; - (v) to ensure that any student seeking an exemption from Irish meets the criteria; - (vi) to ensure that students benefit from relevant additional educational or financial supports; - (vii) to contact parents/guardians in case of emergency or in the case of school closure; - (viii) to monitor progress and to provide a sound basis for advising students and parents/guardians; - (ix) to inform parents/guardians of their child's educational progress etc.; - (x) to communicate information about, and record participation in, school events etc.; - (xi) to compile yearbooks, establish a school website, and to keep a record of the history of the school; - (xii) to comply with legislative or administrative requirements; - (xiii) to furnish documentation/ information about the student to the Department of Education and Skills, the National Council for Special Education, TUSLA, and others in compliance with law and directions issued by government departments. - 3.3 Parent/Guardian Records The school does not keep personal files for parents or guardians.
+- 4.1 Record of Processing Activities This policy sets out the purposes for which the school collects and uses personal data for each of the various categories of data held (student, staff, parent, etc). - 4.2 Student Records The purposes for processing student personal data include the following: - (i) to provide information prior to application/enrolment; - (ii) to determine whether an applicant satisfies the school's admission criteria; - (iii) to comprehend the educational, social, physical and emotional needs of the student; - (iv) to deliver an education appropriate to the needs of the student; - (v) to ensure that any student seeking an exemption from Irish meets the criteria; - (vi) to ensure that students benefit from relevant additional educational or financial supports; - (vii) to contact parents/guardians in case of emergency or in the case of school closure; - (viii) to monitor progress and to provide a sound basis for advising students and parents/guardians; - (ix) to inform parents/guardians of their child's educational progress etc.; - (x) to communicate information about, and record participation in, school events etc.; - (xi) to compile yearbooks, establish a school website, and to keep a record of the history of the school; - (xii) to comply with legislative or administrative requirements; - (xiii) to furnish documentation/ information about the student to the Department of Education and Skills, the National Council for Special Education, TUSLA, and others in compliance with law and directions issued by government departments. - 4.3 Parent/Guardian Records The school does not keep personal files for parents or guardians.
 However, information about, or correspondence with, parents may be held in the files for each student.
-This information shall be treated in the same way as any other information in the student file. - 3.4 Staff Records As well as records for existing members of staff (and former members of staff), records may also relate to applicants applying for positions within the school, trainee teachers and teachers under probation.
+This information shall be treated in the same way as any other information in the student file. - 4.4 Staff Records As well as records for existing members of staff (and former members of staff), records may also relate to applicants applying for positions within the school, trainee teachers and teachers under probation.
 The purposes for which staff personal data is processed include the following: - (i) the management and administration of school business (now and in the future); - (ii) to facilitate the payment of staff, and calculate other benefits/ entitlements (including reckonable service for the purpose of calculation of pension payments, entitlements and/or redundancy payments where relevant); - (iii) to facilitate pension payments in the future; - (iv) human resources management; - (v) recording promotions made (documentation relating to promotions applied for) and changes in responsibilities etc.; - (vi) to enable the school to comply with its obligations as an employer including the preservation of a safe, efficient working and teaching environment (including complying with its responsibilities under the Safety, Health and Welfare at Work Act.
-2005); - (vii) to enable the school to comply with requirements set down by the Department of Education and Skills, the Revenue Commissioners, the National Council for Special Education, TUSLA, the HSE, and any other governmental, statutory and/or regulatory departments and/or agencies; - (viii) and for compliance with legislation relevant to the school.
+2005); - (vii) to enable the school to comply with requirements set down by the Department of Education and Skills, the Revenue Commissioners, the National Council for Special Education, TUSLA, the HSE, and any other governmental, statutory and/or regulatory departments and/or agencies; - (viii) and for compliance with legislation relevant to the school. - 4.5 Board of Management Records Board of Management records are kept in accordance with the Education Act 1998 and other applicable legislation.
+Minutes of Board of Management meetings record attendance, items discussed and decisions taken.
+Board of Management business is considered confidential to the members of the Board.